48 Pages Posted: 18 Oct 2012 Last revised: 1 Aug 2016

 Date Written: October 17, 2012

 This Article proposes a new way of addressing FIRPTA by expanding the use of reporting requirements to capture the leakage and provide a mechanism for effectively eliminating the use of structuring to avoid the tax.
-Through the introduction of systems recently employed in the FATCA regime, Congress can through an effective penalty structure ensure proper collection of taxation and achieve the stated goal of FIRPTA – an equal tax burden independent of the status of the investor.
+Through the introduction of systems recently employed in the Foreign Account Tax Compliance Act (FATCA) regime, Congress can implement an effective penalty structure to ensure proper collection of taxation and achieve the stated goal of FIRPTA -- an equal tax burden independent of the status of the investor.
 The goal of the proposal is to have a more cohesive and coherent FIRPTA regime by replacing a gross income tax regime with a net income tax regime with a backup withholding.
 Given the United States’ position as a market leader in a limited market, there should be a more aggressive tax collection stance taken.
-The U.S. real property market is relatively inelastic as compared to equities; thus, an aggressive United States position will not have much if any downside.
+The U.S. real property market is relatively inelastic as compared to equities; thus, an aggressive U.S. position will not have much if any downside.

 Keywords: FIRPTA, Tax, REIT, Blocker, RIC, FACTA, Withholding, Foreign Investment, U.S. real property, tax shelter, tax gap, indirect investment, 871, tax policy, tax loophole

 JEL Classification: K20, K30, K34, H21, H26, H20, H25, E62

 Herzig, David, Elective Taxation on Inbound Real Estate Investment (October 17, 2012).
 University of Illinois Law Review, Vol. 2016, No. 3, 2016.
 Available at SSRN: https://ssrn.com/abstract=2163146 or http://dx.doi.org/10.2139/ssrn.2163146